brehima5/Theme_park_analytics/README.md

+# Theme_park_analytics
-# Theme_park_analytics by Thierno Barry
+**Owner:** Thierno Barry

 ## Business Problem
 Over the past two quarters, Supernova Theme Park has seen uneven guest satisfaction scores and fluctuating revenue.
 Guest experience data collected during the summer season reveals recurring issues: long and inconsistent wait times and overcrowding during peak hours — all of which reduce guest satisfaction.

 At the same time, there are open questions around guest behavior: how frequently they visit, how recently, and what drives their in-park spending.
 The Park General Manager and the Marketing team need clear patterns to guide decisions — such as which ticket types, party sizes, purchase categories, ride times, or attraction states most strongly influence guest spending and satisfaction.

-Given all the issues listed above and stakeholders' preoccupation, the central question becomes:
+Given all the issues listed above and stakeholders' preoccupation, the central question becomes: \
 ❓ How do operational efficiency and ticketing strategies work together to shape guest satisfaction, guest value, and ultimately park revenue?

 ## Stakeholders